svalouch/python-simplezfs/docs/guide.rst

    <zfs.zfs_cli.ZFSCli object at 0x7f9f00faa9b0>

-For the remainder of this guide, we're going to assume that the variable ``zfs`` always holds a :class:`:: simplezfs.simplezfs.zfs_cli.ZFSCli` object.
+For the remainder of this guide, we're going to assume that the variable ``zfs`` always holds a :class:`simplezfs.zfs_cli.ZFSCli` object.

 Viewing data
 ============
 To get an overview over the interface, we'll dive in and inspect our running system.
-Information is returned in the form if :class:`:: simplezfs.simplezfs.types.Dataset` instances, which is a named tuple containing a set of fields.
+Information is returned in the form if :class:`simplezfs.types.Dataset` instances, which is a named tuple containing a set of fields.
 For simplicity, we'll output only a few of its fields to not clobber the screen, so don't be alarmed if there seems to be information
 missing: we just omitted the boring parts.